 A houseboat vacation is your chance to go off-grid and enjoy a bit of quality time with family, friends, or both.
 Lake Cumberland is no exception, as the lake’s more than 1,200 miles of wooded shoreline is home to oodles of spots that make the perfect base camp.
 When you’ve picked your favorite, you can spend your days swimming, riding watercraft, and soaking up the rays—and your nights grilling freshly caught fish, watching spectacular sunsets, and spotting shooting stars.
 And when it’s time to explore on land, you’ll find countless reasons why your vacation needn’t stop at the shoreline.

 Visit Wolf Creek Dam and National Fish Hatchery

-Natural adventures in Daniel Boone National Forest
+Find natural adventures in Daniel Boone National Forest

-The landscape surrounding Lake Cumberland is by no means short of must-sees, though the Daniel Boone National Forest deserves a spot in the itinerary of any nature lover or adventure seeker.
+The landscape surrounding Lake Cumberland is by no means short of must-sees, and the Daniel Boone National Forest deserves a spot in the itinerary of any nature lover or adventure seeker.
 Packed with sandstone cliffs, narrow ravines, and forested slopes, it’s home to some of the wildest terrains west of the Appalachians.

 Score a culture fix in Russell Springs

 The veritable gateway to Lake Cumberland, a stop in Russell Springs is your chance to squeeze a bit of culture into your stay.
-Head to Main Street to catch a show at the 1940s-era Historical Star Theater, or to Lakeway Drive, where just a few bucks will buy you a ticket to a first run movie at the wonderfully retro Key Twin Cinema.
+Head to Main Street to catch a show at the 1940s-era Historical Star Theater, or to Lakeway Drive, where just a few bucks will buy you a ticket to a first-run movie at the wonderfully retro Key Twin Cinema.